DLR-AMR/T8code.jl/dev/README.md

 This requires a local Julia installation and Julia version 1.7.
 You can use any other eligible platform triple instead of `x86_64-linux-gnu`.
-Adding `--deploy=local` will add the created binaries to your local Julia aritfacts folder.
+Adding `--deploy=local` will add the created binaries to your local Julia artifacts folder.

 ## Updating `Tcode.jl`